ropensci/DataPackageR/README.md

     directory structures for an R data package.
 This can dissuade many individuals, particularly new users who have never built an R package, from going this route.

+  - **Scale**

+    Seting up and building R data packages by hand is a workable solution for a small project or a small number of projects, but when dealing with many projects each involving many data sets, tools are needed to help automate the process.

 ## DataPackageR